prolific-oss/cli/README.md

   prolificli [command]

 Available Commands:
-  completion  Generate the autocompletion script for the specified shell help        Help about any command hook        Hook related commands requirement Requirement related commands studies     Provide details about your studies study       Study related commands submission  Submission related commands user        User related commands
+  completion   Generate the autocompletion script for the specified shell help         Help about any command hook         Manage and view your hook subscriptions projects     Provide details about your projects requirements List all eligibility requirements available for your study studies      Provide details about your studies study        Manage and view your studies submission   View your study submissions whoami       Provide details about your account workspaces   Provide details about your workspaces

 Flags:
       --config string   config file (default is $HOME/.benmatselby/prolificli.yaml)